confor/velocity-chat/README.md

 Download the jar from GitHub releases (or compile your own) and drop it into your velocity's plugins folder.
 Restart the server to load a new plugin.

 ## Configuration
 See `chat/config.toml` in your server's plugins folder.
-You need to restart for settings to take effect.
+You can reload the proxy for settings to take effect.

 Messages support MiniMessage tags, read [this documentation](https://docs.adventure.kyori.net/minimessage#the-components) for more info.